-Whenever you change config.txt/ezproxy.cfg, you must restart EZproxy to make this changes active.
+Whenever you change config.txt, you must restart EZproxy to make this changes active.
 The following describe the methods available to restart EZproxy.

-The simplest way to restart EZproxy is from the EZproxy administation web page, which is available in EZproxy 2.2a GA (2003-08-02) and later.
+The simplest way to restart EZproxy is from the EZproxy administration web page.
 See EZproxy Administration for information on how to access the administration page.
 Once you reach the EZproxy administration page, just click the Restart EZproxy link and follow the directions to restart EZproxy.

 In Linux and Solaris, you can log in as the account that is used to run EZproxy, then issue: